mj1618/serverless-offline-sns/README.md

 ## Prerequisites

-To use this plugin you will need an SNS endpoint.
-You can use your AWS account, [localstack's](https://github.com/localstack/localstack) SNS server endpoint or you can use the built in SNS offline server.
+This plugin provides an SNS server configured automatically without you specifying an endpoint.

+If you'd rather use your own endpoint, e.g. from your AWS account or a [localstack](https://github.com/localstack/localstack) SNS server endpoint, you can put it in the custom config.
+See below for details.

 ## Installation